IAB Tech Lab, an independent consortium plans to simplify the viewability measurement through its new SDK, dubbed as ‘IAB OM SDK’.

 How does it work?

-Signals such as Container Geometry, Playback events (if ad is a video) will be collected by the native library by communicating with the device’s OS and Media Players.
+Signals such as Container Geometry, Playback events (if the ad is a video) will be collected by the native library by communicating with the device’s OS and Media Players.
 Then, these signals are published via the OMID API.

 The OM SDK includes support for native and HTML display banner and interstitial ad types as well as native and HTML5 video players.